vladen/aeroflow/specifications/readme.md

 }));
 ```

-does not call @reducer when flow emits single value.
+Does not call @reducer when flow emits single value.

 ```js
 return assert.isFulfilled(new Promise(function (done, fail) {